 Day 13

-Join an organized day trip to Chichén Itzá and Cenote from Mérida.
-Your adventure will kick off with a refreshing visit to the Cenote in the morning.
-This natural sinkhole, formed by the collapse of limestone bedrock, reveals beautiful groundwater.
+Join a guided Chichén Itzá & Cenote Day Tour from Mérida.
+Your adventure will kick off with a refreshing visit to the cenote in the morning.
+Cenote is a natural sinkhole, formed by the collapse of limestone bedrock which reveals beautiful groundwater.
 Don’t forget to bring your swim gear for a dip!

 Chichén Itzá |